 You’ll see right away that these are not standard questions.
 That’s the point.
 A woman has talked and answered questions 1,000 times more than any man.
 Think of the last conference you went to and how many times someone asked you what you do.
 How quickly did that get old?
 Instead, try to excite different areas of her brain.
 Plus, I believe these questions let you get to know each other quicker, let’s her know that you’re different, and opens up more conversational loops and opportunities.

-Next time at a conference, try asking ‘What goals brought you to this conference?’
+Pro tip: next time you’re at a conference, try asking ‘What goals brought you to this conference?’ instead of ‘what do you do?’

 Bonus: In the beginning, see how long you can go without asking her the basics like name, occupation, age, etc.

 I like to ask this to find out if this person is the type to watch Netflix all day long or if they actually have hobbies.
-Unfortunately, most of the time I ask this question, I get answers like sleeping, watching Netflix, eating.
+Unfortunately, an alarming amount of the time I ask this question, I get answers like sleeping, watching Netflix, eating. ugh

 Like really excited.
 Like couldn’t sleep excited.
 Just ask to find out.
 This will likely lead to a conversation.
 It’ll likely be hard for her to think of this, though.
 I mean, when was the last time you were so excited that you couldn’t sleep?